Updated: Aug 2

 3. How to dip your Sushi into soy sauce.

 Absolutely right.
 For nigiri, dipping the rice into soy sauce can cause the rice to fall apart, affecting the intended dining experience.
 Instead, let the rice break apart in your mouth, not on the soy sauce plate.

 Spot-on.
 Ginger serves as an anti-bacterial agent and a palate cleanser between different types of Sushi.

 I'm not entirely sure about this one.
 If the wasabi is too spicy for you, simply use less of it.
 In the United States, people sometimes tend to use too much wasabi, leading to a fiery experience.

 You are correct.
 Soup is typically served at the end of the meal in Japan, not before Sushi.
 In Japan, clear broth soup is more common after Sushi, rather than Miso Soup, as it complements the subtle flavors of Sushi better.

 7. Are Tuna and Fatty Tuna the same fish?

-Correct.
-One small detail.
-There are mainly three types of (red) Tuna used for Sushi: Bluefin, Bigeye, Yellowfin.
-Most fatty Tuna comes from Bluefin, some from Bigeye.
-It’s rare for Yellowfin Tuna to have fatty Tuna because it does not get big enough like Bluefin or Bigeye.
+Absolutely correct.
+However, let me provide a small detail.
+Sushi typically uses three main types of (red) Tuna: Bluefin, Bigeye, and Yellowfin.
+Most fatty Tuna comes from Bluefin, while some can come from Bigeye.
+Fatty Tuna is rare in Yellowfin Tuna as it doesn't grow as large as Bluefin or Bigeye.